nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/03-fundamentals-of-apache-kafka/01-kafka-connect/01-setup-debezium-connector/01-debezium-connector-for-postgresql/Readme.md

 ## Table Of Contents

+# What is Change data capture?

+# How Debezium Achieves CDC with PostgreSQL

+- This how **Debezium** implements Change Data Capture (CDC) with **PostgreSQL**.
+  1. **Debezium** connects to **PostgreSQL** as a **replication client**, which involves setting up a **Debezium connector** for **PostgreSQL**.
+This requires **PostgreSQL** to be configured with `wal_level` set to `logical`.
+  2. When set up, **Debezium** creates a **logical replication slot** in **PostgreSQL**.
+This slot ensures that relevant WAL entries are retained until Debezium processes them, preventing data loss even if the Debezium connector goes offline temporarily.
+  3. **Debezium** reads changes from the `WAL` through the **replication slot**.
+It decodes these changes from their binary format into a structured format (e.g., JSON) that represents the SQL operations.
+  4. Each decoded change is then emitted as a separate event.
+These events contain all necessary information about the database changes, such as the type of operation (INSERT, UPDATE, DELETE), the affected table, and the old and new values of the modified rows.
+  5. **Debezium** acts as a NATS producer, publishing each change event to a NATS topic (usually one topic per table).
+  6. **Consumers** can subscribe to these NATS topics to receive real-time updates about database changes.
+This enables applications and microservices to react to data changes as they happen.

 # Setting up Debezium with PostgreSQL

 - Setting up the **Debezium connector** for **Postgres** with all the changes required to allow **Debezium** to capture the changes.